 Quincy is a Bengal – he came to us via the family of a very dear friend who has been dealt a difficult hand.
-We love him!
-He literally makes us Laugh Out Loud everyday.
+We love him.
+He literally makes us Laugh Out Loud every day.
 In between the “no!
 Quincy!” training sessions.

-All posts tagged Sophie
+All posts tagged Quincy

 So we made a fairly fast, no-questions-asked decision to foster.
 It was only a short time later that we failed fostering, and Purl came to be ours in March of 2010.

 I was telling my friend about “Burro,” and she misunderstood me, thinking I said “Pearl,” which of course I liked a lot better.
 We spell it Purl, since I love to knit.
 She didn’t mind.
 And she comes to Purl just as easily as Burro.